-If you have read several pages at this recipe site, you undoubtedly are aware of the Amish chocolate-covered candy recipe book being put together.
-(Intended to be in time for the holidays, probably October.)
+If you have read several pages at this recipe site, you undoubtedly are aware of the Amish Recipes: Chocolate-Covered Candy candy book recently published.

-It takes a lot of testing and tasting.
-I want to get them as perfect as possible.
-(And like most people, I love taste-testing candy!)
+It took a lot of testing and tasting to perfect those recipes.
+I wanted to get them as perfect as possible.
+(And like many people, I love taste-testing candy!)

 So it was with Chocolate Sunflower Seed Clusters.